 Don't worry if you didn't get a student loan in Germany, there are always other options to finance your MBA or Master's degree.

 Many employers have recognized that an MBA or Master program helps to keep employees from quitting and at the same time prepare them for more difficult roles, positions and changes in the market environment.
 Our students represent these changes.
 About every second student in one of our extra occupational studies are fully or partially sponsored by their employer.
 Students who finance their studies with the help of a sponsor are usually required to work for them another two or four years after completing their studies.
 Speak to your current or future employer and ask if they are interested in financing your studies.
 Note that sponsoring is not limited to our extra occupational studies or restricted to companies in Germany.
 If you can find a sponsor to fund your fulltime Master's degree, great!

-If you are in our extra occupational studies, you have the option of paying by instalments.
-That way you don't have to take on a loan and instead can pay your study fees in instalments.
-If that is of interest to you, contact your program coordinator to further discuss your financing options.
+You have the option of paying by installments.
+That way you don't have to take on a loan and instead can pay your study fees in installments.
+If that is of interest to you, please check your options here.